-The Freedom Trail also winds through the North End. past the Paul Revere House, the Old North Church and Copp's Hill Burying Ground.
-Indeed, this peninsula was an integral part of Boston long before the Italians arrived: some of these landmarks date back to the 17th century.

-So come during the day to see the sights and learn the history, but by all means come back at night for dinner.
+The Freedom Trail also winds through the North End, with stops at the Paul Revere House, the Old North Church and Copp's Hill Burying Ground.
+Indeed, this peninsula was an integral part of Boston long before the Italians arrived, and some of these landmarks date back to the 17th century.
+Come during the day to see the sights and learn the history, but come back at night for dinner.